Obscure Essentials™ • Native macOS utilities • Privacy-first

 AtomLens

-AtomLens is a native macOS chemistry workbench.
-Open common structure formats, view clean 2D depictions, generate identifiers such as SMILES/InChI, calculate core molecular properties, and find compounds quickly with Spotlight and Quick Look integration.
+AtomLens is a native macOS chemistry workbench for molecules and reactions.
+Open common chemistry formats, view clean 2D structures and reaction schemes, split multi-entry files into reusable outputs, generate identifiers and properties, and find results quickly with Spotlight and Quick Look integration.

 QL Provider Inspector icon